 Another thing to think about is your thermostat.
 While installing a Wi-Fi-enabled smart thermostat may seem like a fairly minor upgrade, it can still pay off in a major way.
 Not only will it improve the energy efficiency of your HVAC system, but the convenience it provides will also make your home much more appealing to prospective buyers.

 Another upgrade that can make a major difference is installing an HVAC zone-control system.
 This type of system uses metal plates or dampers inside the ductwork to split your home up into smaller zones.
 Each zone can be controlled independently using its own thermostat, which means that you’ll no longer need to heat or cool the entire home at one time.
 This can result in a huge improvement in both indoor comfort and energy efficiency while also helping to eliminate problems with cold and hot spots in different parts of the building.

 Cincinnati’s HVAC Experts

-If you're considering replacing your old HVAC unit or making any other upgrades, you can count on the team at Wingate Heating Cooling & Plumbing.
+If you’re considering replacing your old HVAC unit or making any other upgrades, you can count on the team at Wingate Heating, Air, Plumbing & Roofing.
 Our NATE-certified technicians specialize in HVAC installation, and we carry a range of new units from top brands like Rheem, TempStar, and Daikin.
 We can also help with any HVAC repairs or maintenance needs, and our team specializes in duct cleaning and indoor air quality services as well.
 If you need drain cleaning, sewer line repair, or any water heater services, our plumbers can help with that.
 They also work on toilets, sinks, sump pumps, and garbage disposals.
 For more information on our HVAC services, give us a call today.